raspberrypilearning/image-identifier/en/step_2.md

 In the CLI, you don't access files by clicking to open them, or the directories (folders) they live in.
 You need to know the **path** to the file.
 It's like a set of directions, either from where you are currently located on the computer — called a **relative path** — or from the root of the computer's hard drive — called an **absolute path**.
 You'll need to find the path to the directory you've just unzipped for this next step.

-#### Finding the path to a directory on Windows
+#### How to find the path to a directory on Windows

-The easiest method is to open the folder in Windows Explorer, as you would normally, and click into the navigation bar at the top of the window.
+The easiest method is to open the folder in Windows Explorer, as you would normally do, and click into the navigation bar at the top of the window.
 The full path for the folder should become visible and you can then copy it.

 ![The Windows Explorer navigation bar for a folder, with the path highlighted.](images/windows_path.png)

 --- task ---

-In the CLI, navigate to the directory you just unzipped by entering the following command, replace `[directory_path]` with the path to your directory.
+In the CLI, navigate to the directory you just unzipped by entering the following command — replace `[directory_path]` with the path to your directory.

 ```batch
 cd [directory_path]